 Manchester High School opened its locker rooms to the public that day, bring your own soap and towels and have a hot shower.
 Oh, the appeal of that, after no running water since Sunday!
 Then I found out that they were communal showers, and decided I could manage another couple of days or so.
 With no power, most of the gas stations were closed, and the very few that were open had very long lines and were rationing people to $2 worth per car (about 50¢ per gallon).

-I felt like quite the pioneer, what with keeping the lounge fire going, heating water on the hibachi, and the like.
+I felt like quite the pioneer, what with keeping the lounge fire going, heating water on the hibachi in the dining room fireplace, and the like.
 Jon made an experimental batch of bread pretzels, and tried to cook one wrapped in foil in the coals of the fireplace.
 Inventive, at least!
 He was frustrated about being unable to get an even heat, and the way they would tend to stick to the foil.
 It was more successful than it might have been.

 As Thursday wore on, the temperature rose gradually and the rain that fell was less solid.
 The forecast said it would get above freezing on Friday.
 My parents had some friends round for a candle-lit dinner party that night – I guess it must have been a one-pot meal!

 Friday morning and still no power.
 The rain was steady, washing away all of the ice and snow.
 The linemen had fixed the cables out front, ready for when electricity was available – I felt sorry for the way they had to be out day and night, in all weathers.
 Now there were flash flood warnings!
-With the temperature up in the 50s, people couldn’t store food outside any more and the National Guard distributed dry ice for people to use for refrigeration.
-The gallon of fresh cider that was stored on the porch had turned to ‘hard’ (that is, alcoholic) cider.
+With the temperature up in the 50s (teens in C), people couldn’t store food outside any more and the National Guard distributed dry ice for people to use for refrigeration.
+The gallon of fresh cider that was stored on the porch had turned into ‘hard’ (that is, alcoholic) cider.

 Saturday afternoon finally brought restoration of electricity.
 What a relief!
 Not so much the lights, food, or even the warmth, but finally being back in my own room, my own space.
 I could feel myself blossoming in the solitude, getting back on my emotional feet, in spite of still being cold.